MOON-BOI-STUDIOS/MBU-SOLANA/README.md

 <<<<<<< HEAD
 # MOON BOI UNIVERSE: RADAR - The open-world cyber-fantasy RPG

 Welcome to a unique top-down isometric 2.5D RPG, where players can explore a city map, engage in an immersive arcade room experience battle relentless alien critters.
-This project stands out with its integration of the Solana blockchain, enabling players to upgrade in-game items using Bonk tokens as well as adventure, fish and battle.
+This project stands out with its integration of the Solana blockchain, enabling players to upgrade in-game items using Solana, Bonk and USDC tokens as well as adventure, fish and battle!

 [[Demo Video]](https://youtu.be/NxKE79FKw-Y?si=jLfsfezCPfHcadJg)